dynamsoft-docs/license-server-docs/about/terms.md

 ## Session Password

 The Session Password is another way to protect your license.
 Unlike the Validation Field which is essentially validating a characteristic of your application, the Session Password is a simpler and more flexible string that you set in your application.
-To verify the password, all products use the same API, for example
+To verify the password, all products have a similar API, for example

 * Dynamic Web TWAIN